m3shware/m3sh/README.md

         └── vis.py              ← visualization module

 The m3sh package can now be used in `project.py`.
-Complete API documentation and quickstart examples can be found [here](https://m3shware.github.io/m3sh).
+Complete API documentation and examples can be found [here](https://m3shware.github.io/m3sh/usage.html).

 ## Dependencies